2007–08 Detroit Pistons season

 Following the season, Flip Saunders was fired as head coach.
+This was Chauncey Billups' final full season with the Pistons as he was traded to the Denver Nuggets the following season.

 Detroit played its home games at The Palace of Auburn Hills in Auburn Hills, Michigan, which was sold out for each of the 41 regular season home games and all nine playoff games.
 The Pistons wore the #50 on the upper left side of their jerseys in honor of the 50th anniversary of them playing in Detroit.
-This season is the last time until the 2015–16 NBA season that the Pistons had a winning record and as of 2021 the last time they won a playoff series.
+This season would be the last time until the 2015–16 Detroit Pistons that the Pistons had a winning record, and the last time they placed better than 8th in the conference or won a playoff game until the 2024–25 Detroit Pistons.

 Offseason

 In the offseason, the Pistons re-signed guard Chauncey Billups and forward Amir Johnson.
 They also signed forward Antonio McDyess to a 2-year contract extension and center Cheikh Samb.

 Draft picks

 Detroit's selections from the 2007 NBA draft in New York.